Crash Course On Risk Management In Trading

 Q: My commission’s rate is zero.
 I win or lose 10% with a chance of 50%.
 Why would I lose in the long term?

 Suppose you invest all of your money each time and either gain or lose 10% of it, for instance, by placing stop-loss and take profit orders at the same distance.
-After winning and losing one time (no matter in which order), your account loses 1% because 1.1 * 0.9 = 0.99.
+After winning and losing one time (no matter in which order), your account loses 1% because of 1.1 * 0.9 = 0.99.
 After winning and losing 50 times each (still, no matter in which order), your fund will shrink to 60% of its original value because 0.99 ^ 50 = 0.6.

 This source of losses is especially noticeable for highly leveraged financial instruments such as Futures or FX.
-For instance, in case of FX with leverage x100, if the asset changes by 0.1%, the account changes by 10% and the example above becomes applicable as is.
+For instance, in case of FX with leverage x100, if the asset changes by 0.1%, the account changes by 10% and the example above becomes applicable as-is.

 Q: My commission’s rate is zero.
 The market is random.
 It goes tick up/down with probability 50%.
 Why would I lose in the long term?

-In such random walk framework one may try to set a target with a long or short position and just wait until it is reached.
+In such a random walk framework, one may try to set a target with a long or short position and just wait until it is reached.
 Then repeat it again and again.
 Will such targets be reached?
 The answer is yes, given enough time.
 Theoretically, given an infinite amount of time, any such target will be crossed an endless number of times.

-However, when applied to trading, the catch is in requiring the infinite amount of money too.
+However, when applied to trade, the catch is in requiring the infinite amount of money too.
 In practice, it means that once you reach zero or get a margin call even earlier, you are out of position.
 Thus, you will not be there to pick the profit when the price eventually reaches your target.

 Q: What about Doubling Down or “Martingale strategy”?

-The “theory” behind this idea goes like this: you have 50% chance of winning or losing.
+The “theory” behind this idea goes like this: you have a 50% chance of winning or losing.
 You put 1 unit at stake.
 If you win, you put 1 unit again.
 If you lose, you double your stake.
 As a result, whenever you win, you cover all the previous losses (if any) and also gain 1 unit.